Public Service and Ethics, Romney Institute of

 Brad Agle is the George W. Romney Endowed Professor, and Professor of Ethics and Leadership in the Marriott School of Management at Brigham Young University (BYU).
-He also serves as a Fellow, and Chair of the Ethics Initiative in the Wheatley Institution at BYU; as Chair of the annual Teaching Ethics in Universities Conference; on the leadership team of the International Association for Business and Society; as a Senior Editor of Stakeholder Theory and Practice; and on the Advisory Board of Fundos Group, and the ethics committee of USA Synchro.
+He also serves as a Fellow, and Chair of the Ethics Initiative in the Wheatley Institution at BYU; as Chair of the bi-annual Teaching Ethics in Universities conference; as Chair of the 2016 annual conference of the International Association for Business and Society; on the editorial board of Business Ethics Quarterly; on the Advisory Board of RLG Group, and on the ethics committee of USA Synchro.

 Previous to his appointment at BYU in 2009, he spent 17 years as a professor of Strategy, Organizations, and Environment in the Katz Graduate School of Business at the University of Pittsburgh, where he also served for eight years as the inaugural director of the David Berg Center for Ethics and Leadership.
 During his time in Pittsburgh, he also served on the Board of Directors of the Oncology Nursing Society, the Executive Committee of the Social Issues in Management Division of the Academy of Management, the Executive Board of the International Association for Business and Society, as a Senior Research Fellow with the Ethics Resource Center in Washington, D.C., as Co-chair of the Pittsburgh Business Ethics Award, and as a judge for the American Business Ethics Awards.
 Earlier in his career he was the Andersen Fellow for Chief Executive Studies and Research Director at the Center for Leadership and Career Studies at Emory University (currently the Chief Executive Leadership Institute at Yale).